Chris-RG1980/code-institute-MSP3/README.md

 2. **Buttons**: Materialize-styled buttons with shadows and `#B11419` for primary actions.
 3. **Workout Cards**: The workout logs use cards with the Materialize Teal background colour to segment the information cleanly.
 4. **Forms**: Input fields with subtle `#CCCCCC` outlines against the `#FFFFFF` background, with placeholder text in Roboto for uniformity.
 5. **Macros**: Macros create communication with the user.
 Along with a message the background colour is used to display success `#8BC34A` and error `#E53935`.
-These also display a dismissal `x` to dismiss the modal once read.
-A timer has not been used to dismiss the modals as the user can dismiss the modal once it has been read, ensuring enough time for those with accessibility issues.
+These also display a dismissal `x` to dismiss the macros once read.
+A timer has not been used to dismiss the macros, ensuring enough time for those with accessibility issues to read the messages.
 ### Accessibility
 High contrast colors and legible font choices ensure the design is accessible to users with various needs.
 ### Conclusion